sappDS96/sappDS96/README.md

 # 👋 Hi, I’m Sergio A. Pérez Peña

 🎓 Chemical Engineer with a Master’s in Renewable Energy
-💻 Transitioning into Data Science & Machine Learning
-📊 Skilled in Python, SQL, Machine Learning and Data Visualization
+💻 Expanding my professional scope with Data Science & Machine Learning 📊 Skilled in Python, SQL, Machine Learning and Data Visualization
 🌱 Passionate about sustainability, energy, and tech innovation
 📍 Currently based in Madrid, Spain